Red Teaming Deep Neural Networks with Feature Synthesis Tools: Benchmarking Feature Synthesis Tools

-Second, we introduce a novel variant of the method from \citet{casper2021robust}.
-Instead of producing a single patch at a time via perturbations to the generator's latents, we finetune the generator itself which parameterizes a distribution of patches.
-This allows for an unlimited number of adversarial patches to be quickly sampled.
-We find that this approach produces visually perturbations from the method from \citet{casper2021robust}.
-Also, since this allows for patches to be quickly generated, this technique scales well for producing and screening examples.
-See \figref{fig:rflag_vis} for all generator-based robust feature level adversarial patches.
+In our evaluation (detailed below), robust feature-level adversaries from \cite{casper2022robust} perform the best across the 12 trojans on average.
+To build on this, we introduce two novel variants of it.

-\textbf{SNAFUE:} \citet{casper2022diagnostics} introduced search for natural adversarial features using embeddings (SNAFUE).
-Also building off of \citet{casper2021robust}, they automated a process for identifying natural images that can serve as adversarial patches using robust feature-level adversaries.
-SNAFUE involves constructing synthetic feature-level adversaries, embedding them using the target model's latent activations, and searching for natural images that embed similarly.
-See \figref{fig:snafue_vis} for all natural patches from SNAFUE.
+\textbf{Robust Feature-Level Adversaries via a Generator:} The technique from \cite{casper2022robust} only produces a single patch at a time.
+Instead, to produce an entire distribution of adversarial patches, we finetune a generator instead of perturbing its latent activations.
+We find that this approach produces visually distinct perturbations from the method from \cite{casper2022robust}.
+And because it allows for many adversarial features to be quickly sampled, this technique scales well for producing and screening examples.
+See \figref{fig:rflag_vis} for all generator-based robust feature-level adversarial patches.